 If you want to get out of town for a few days, driving somewhere can be much safer than getting on a plane.
 In both vehicles, you are in a small, enclosed space with others who are breathing and sending out respiratory drops with every sneeze, cough, and word.
 In the car, you can control who you are with, while you can’t do so on the plane.
 Be picky about where you stop for bathroom breaks and choose only rest stops that look well-maintained.

 Hotels are generally safe to stay at, so don’t worry when stopping for the night.
 Be sure to wear masks when around other people, maintain social distance in public areas of the hotel, and avoid touching your face.
 Bring disinfectant to clean high-traffic surfaces in your hotel room, such as remotes, lamps, and light switches, and ask the person at the front desk about the hotel’s cleaning policies.

 Staying quarantined in your home all summer can be a bummer, so consider what low-risk activities can get you out of the house and having a good time.
 Want to do something that’s not listed above?
-Schedule a visit with your CHI St. Joseph and Texas A&M Health Network primary care physician.
+Schedule a visit with your St. Joseph and Texas A&M Health Network primary care physician.
 They can share their advice for preventing the spread of COVID-19 while still making the most of your summer.

 KXAN | Can COVID-19 spread through water in lakes or pools?

 C|NET | Coronavirus at the beach, lake, pool: Are you in danger from COVID-19 in the water?